Christopher L. Hodapp is the author of Freemasons For Dummies, the world's best-selling introduction to the Masonic fraternity.

 Chris has written for nearly twenty years about fraternalism, 'secret' and secretive societies, the Knights Templar, and conspiracism.

-Chris is a popular speaker around the world.
+Chris is a popular speaker around the world, and a frequent radio and television guest.
 He has been featured numerous times on NPR, History, Discovery, National Geographic, Smithsonian, and the American Heroes Channel - most recently on "America: Fact Vs. Fiction."

 He lives in Indianapolis, Indiana